-Chances are a trip to the dentist isn’t one of your favorite experiences — especially when it involves an expensive procedure that you can’t afford.
-If you’re in pain or you need to replace a tooth to keep your smile intact, coming up with the money is a necessity.
+No one likes going to the dentist — especially when it involves an expensive procedure that you can’t afford.
+But if you’re in pain or you need to replace a tooth to keep your smile intact, you’ll have to find a way to finance dental work.

 You can offset some of the costs if you have dental insurance.
 But according to the National Association of Dental Plans, 114 million Americans don’t have dental coverage.
-Even if you do have insurance, more expensive procedures, such as crowns, are only usually covered by 50% when you have insurance, according to FAIR Health, which collects data on medical and dental costs.
+And even if you do have insurance, your provider will usually only cover 50% of more expensive procedures, like crowns.

 Here’s a look at the main types of dental procedures and their costs, the financing options for dental work and tips for choosing the best dental financing for you.